SkinnyPeteTheGiraffe/Google-Chrome-Game-AI-Java/README.md

 This a Java port of the Google-Chrome-Game-AI project created by Code-Bullet.
 Wanted to check out the project after watching [this video](https://www.youtube.com/watch?v=sB_IGstiWlc).
-This is a pure Java porA jt, build-managed by Maven, with Lombok for less boilerplate.
+This is a pure Java port, build-managed by Maven, with Lombok for less boilerplate.

 ### Original Instructions
 Controls: